RaabiaBaig/traffic-violation-cv-yolo/README.md

 ## Why this project

-This is a portfolio prototype targeting the problem space addressed by [Hazen.ai](https://hazen.ai/).
 The goal is to demonstrate end-to-end ownership of a real CV pipeline — data sourcing, model fine-tuning, evaluation, and deployment — not to ship a production system.

 ## Tech stack